-Since 19 December 2016, there have been more than 20 deaths due to drowning – and it’s only January!
-Most of these deaths were kids.
-One mother of young children was so disturbed by this statistic, she put fingers to keyboard to urge parents to take more care watching their kids around water.
+Most deaths due to drowning happen to kids.
+One mother of young children was so disturbed by number of kids drowning each year in Australia, she put fingers to keyboard to urge parents to take more care watching their kids around water.

 It’s such a tragedy we are losing so many children to drowning.
 As the parent of two kids who cannot yet properly swim (although I’m seriously working on it), the mere thought of losing them in this way makes my heart ache, and I can only imagine the severe pain the families of lost children must be feeling right now.

 But here’s the thing: supervised kids DO NOT drown.
 If your children are playing in or near your backyard pool (and I’m talking any child under about 13 years of age), keep an eye on them at all times.
 It’s really not that hard.
 Put the phone down, put the book down, avoid napping, stop daydreaming, don’t leave the area (for any reason!) – just watch your kids!
 The same goes for swimming holes, rivers, beaches and resort pools.